jeremyButtler/bioTools/getLinSrc/lineageSheets.md

      - F or + is for forward
      - R or - is for reverse
   9. Is the pattern to use for the lineage
+     - This pattern should always be in the reference sequences direction
      - `0` if this lineage has no pattern
        - Currently del lineages only
        - In reality getLin ignores this entry for deletion